-- xv.
-We have provided you with: - a. access to all information of which we are aware that is relevant to the preparation of the Council's financial statements such as records, documentation and other matters; - b. additional information that you have requested from us for the purpose of your audit; and - access to persons within the Council via remote arrangements from whom you determined it necessary to obtain audit evidence. - xvi.
-We have communicated to you all deficiencies in internal control of which management is aware. - xvii.
-All transactions have been recorded in the accounting records and are reflected in the financial statements. - xviii.
-We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - xix.
-We have disclosed to you all information in relation to fraud or suspected fraud that we are aware of and that affects the Council and involves: - a. management; - b. employees who have significant roles in internal control; or - c. others where the fraud could have a material effect on the financial statements. - xx.
-We have disclosed to you all information in relation to allegations of fraud, or suspected fraud, affecting the financial statements communicated by employees, former employees, analysts, regulators or others.
+- xvii.
+We have provided you with: - a. access to all information of which we are aware that is relevant to the preparation of the Council's financial statements such as records, documentation and other matters; - additional information that you have requested from us for the purpose of your audit; and - access to persons within the Council via remote arrangements from whom you determined it necessary to obtain audit evidence. - We have communicated to you all deficiencies in internal control of which management is aware. xviii.